golf-mike/netRand/readme.md

 - persisting of total and inidividual request times

 The number of repetitions per waitgroupsize and the range of waitgroupsizes can be controlled (compile time only) by global constants.
+DBs and binary included for convenience.
+This project will not be further developed.

 # Why
 After https://stackoverflow.com/questions/71737286/unexpected-behaviour-of-time-now-in-goroutine I was curious about the impact on performance of goroutines when using different waitgroup sizes.